damianoamatruda/masters-of-renaissance/deliverables/communication-protocol.md

 The `missingResources` field is a standard [resource map](#common-data-structures)

-Other possible errors include not identifying a valid card/slot, not satisfying placement requirements (the card's level isn't one above the level of the card it is being placed onto) and not specifying correctly the resource transaction's details.
+Other possible errors include not identifying a valid card/slot, not satisfying placement requirements (the card's level is not one above the level of the card it is being placed onto) and not specifying correctly the resource transaction's details.
 See [Shared Errors](#shared-errors) for more details on the errors that may be generated by the request.

 ```